307261 Máni: Physical characteristics

-Results from the extensively observed 8 August 2020 occultation show that Máni has a shape close to that of an oblate spheroid, with an equatorial diameter of 824 km and a polar diameter of up to 770 km.
-Máni's mean diameter is 796 km, which is between the diameters of the two largest asteroids, Ceres (940 km) and Vesta (520 km).
+Results from the extensively observed 8 August 2020 occultation show that Máni has a shape resembling an oblate spheroid, with an equatorial diameter of 824 ± 20 km and a polar diameter of up to 770 ± 34 km.
+Máni's mean diameter is 796 ± 24 km, which is between the diameters of the two largest asteroids, Ceres (940 km) and Vesta (520 km).
 It is unknown whether Máni's equator is being viewed obliquely or edge-on from Earth's perspective, so it is possible that the object's actual polar diameter may be smaller, or have a greater oblateness, than observed in the August 2020 occultation.
 Máni is the 10th (or 11th if counting Pluto's moon Charon) largest known TNO.
-Because of its large size, it is considered a dwarf planet candidate by some astronomers.
+Because of its large size, it is a candidate dwarf planet.

-Máni was previously thought to have a larger diameter of 934 km, according to infrared thermal emission measurements made by the Spitzer and Herschel space telescopes in 2006 and 2010.
-This thermal emission-derived diameter disagrees with the occultation-derived diameter; if both the thermal emission measurements and occultation-derived diameter are correct, then Máni would be emitting more thermal radiation than predicted if it were a non-rotating, simple airless body.
-It is not yet clear why Máni seems to be emitting excess thermal radiation; it could be possible that either there is an unknown satellite of Máni contributing to the excess thermal emission, or the predictions for Máni's thermal emission behavior are inaccurate.

-The mass and density of Máni is unknown since it has no known moons; otherwise, estimation of its mass would have been possible by Kepler's third law.
-Without a known mass and density, it is not possible to determine whether Máni's spheroidal shape is due to hydrostatic equilibrium, which would qualify it as a dwarf planet.
-Inferring from its diameter and albedo, Máni is probably not in hydrostatic equilibrium since it lies within the 400-1000 km diameter range where TNOs are typically observed with very low densities, presumably due to having highly porous interior structures that have not gravitationally compressed into solid bodies.
-Otherwise, if Máni is in hydrostatic equilibrium, then its density could be estimated from its oblateness and rotation period.
-However, both of these properties are poorly known for Máni, so only its minimum and maximum possible densities could be estimated.
+The mass and density of Máni is unknown since it has no known moons.
+Without a known mass and density, it is not possible to determine the porosity and ice-to-rock ratio of its interior.
+If Máni is in hydrostatic equilibrium, its density could be predicted from its oblateness and rotation period, although both of these properties are poorly known.
 Assuming a Maclaurin spheroid as the equilibrium shape for Máni, the ranges of possible densities are 0.72 g/cm3 and 0.36 g/cm3 for possible rotation periods of 7.44 and 10.44 hours, respectively.
+Máni falls within the 400-1000 km diameter range where TNOs are typically observed with densities lower than that of water ice (1 g/cm3); these TNOs are theorized to have porous interior structures due to a lack of internal melting and gravitational compression.